 This is a shot of my dining room.
 For two years.
 If that doesn’t bother you, read on, brother.

 People who undertake a home renovation are a different breed from those who purchase move-in condition homes.
+They want a project.
 They want a house they can feel a part of, not just a shell for their furniture.
 The breed breaks down further to those who call a general contractor and those willing to walk the fire.
 For those of you in the former group, read no further.
 Contact an architect, find a reliable general contractor and continue paying rent until it’s finished.
 You’re probably smarter than the other group, but remember to bring money and lots of it.
 The average contractor gut rehab on my block runs in excess of a quarter-million bucks, which is more than than I paid for my house!
 That’s just basic rehab, no fancy hardwood, Viking stoves, wine cellars or even landscaping.
 “Golden Nail” renos can be double that, or more.

 If you have the money to hire a general contractor, do it.
 In the long run, you’ll get most of the same satisfaction and, providing you use a reputable, experienced GC, you’ll also know that the job was done right.
 You just won’t have the same bragging rights as those who did it themselves.
 On the other hand, you also won’t know where all the mistakes you made are either.